UPPMAX/programming_formalisms/docs/sessions/deployment/documentation.md

 - We already have a file called ``README.md`` in ``/learners`` folder, that is used for information for the course participants.
 - Let's work with a README file for potential users.
 We can call it ``README-EXT.md``
 - External users should be able to install and use the the complete tool, including dependencies
-- Also expore Wiki pages
+- Also explore Wiki pages

 !!! info "Intro"